makrai/notes/qiu2003-pretrained-nlp-survey.md

   [MASK], are absent when the model is applied on downstream tasks, leading to a gap between pretraining and fine-tuning.
 To overcome this issue,
 * Permuted Language Modeling (PLM) [194] is a pre-training objective to replace
-  * random permutation of input sequences.
-Given a sequence, a permutation is
+  * random permutation of input sequences
 * two-stream self-attention is introduced for target-aware representations

 ### 3.1.5 Contrastive Learning (CTL)